Harper homers, Phils split with Mets after Nola ties K mark - WHIZ News

-NEW YORK (AP) — Aaron Nola got a long day started with his record-tying run of strikeouts before Bryce Harper sealed the nightcap with a kiss.
+NEW YORK (AP) — Aaron Nola went on a record-tying run of strikeouts and Bryce Harper sealed his homer with a kiss.

+Long day of baseball at Citi Field, but it certainly wasn’t bland.

-Harper blew smooches at a booing crowd to punctuate his home run, and the Philadelphia Phillies beat the New York Mets 2-1 in eight innings Friday night for a doubleheader split after Nola matched a long-standing major league mark with 10 straight Ks in the opener.
+Harper blew smooches at a booing crowd to punctuate his drive, and the Philadelphia Phillies beat the New York Mets 2-1 in eight innings Friday night for a doubleheader split after Nola matched a long-standing major league mark with 10 straight Ks in the opener.

 “In today’s game, what an accomplishment,” Harper said.
 “I’ll always remember that one.”

-Odúbel Herrera drove in the tiebreaking run with a groundout against Mets reliever Sean Reid-Foley (2-1) in the eighth as both games took an extra inning to determine a winner.
+Odúbel Herrera drove in the tiebreaking run with a groundout against Mets reliever Sean Reid-Foley (2-1) in the eighth as both games took an extra inning to decide.

-Nola tied Tom Seaver’s record for consecutive strikeouts set 51 years ago, but the Mets rallied to win the first game 2-1 in eight innings on big hits by Francisco Lindor and Dominic Smith.
+Nola tied Tom Seaver’s record for consecutive strikeouts set 51 years ago, but New York rallied to win the first game 2-1 in eight innings on big hits by a fired-up Francisco Lindor and Dominic Smith.

 “Pretty cool being in a category with Tom,” Nola said.
 “It’s a cool accomplishment, but winning’s cooler in my opinion.”